 The Vitamin C that is abundant in citrus fruits isn’t just found in the flesh and juice – it’s also highly concentrated in the peel.
 That’s why it’s well worth taking advantage of the natural properties of the peel as often as we can.

-Afterwards, don’t forget to rinse your mouth out with warm water, to make sure the acids don’t cause harmful erosion.
+Afterward, don’t forget to rinse your mouth out with warm water, to make sure the acids don’t cause harmful erosion.

-If you’re keen to achieve a mouth that’s free of tartar, make sure to eat foods that act as natural exfoliants.
+If you’re keen to achieve a mouth that’s free of plaque, make sure to eat foods that act as natural exfoliants.
 One of these is sesame seeds.
 Just chew a handful for a while, and then throw them away.

-Afterwards, brush your teeth in the usual way – it’s that easy to get a “polishing” effect thanks to sesame seeds!
+Afterward, brush your teeth in the usual way – it’s that easy to get a “polishing” effect thanks to sesame seeds!

 So how can you prevent it from building up in the first place?
 Just take the following simple advice to heart:

 Avoid certain foods

 Sugar is public enemy number one when it comes to all kinds of oral hygiene.
 Eating sugar doesn’t just increase the risk of developing cavities, but it also leads to greater plaque build-up.